Why Understanding Photometrics Prevents Under- or Over-Lighting

 What an IES File Represents

-An IES file is a standardized digital file that describes how a lighting fixture distributes light.
-It does not describe brightness in isolation; instead, it maps light output across three-dimensional space.
+An IES file is a standardized digital file that describes how a lighting fixture distributes light in three-dimensional space.
+It does not describe brightness alone—it defines directional intensity, cutoff behavior, and optical distribution.

 | IES Component | What It Defines |